GeotrekCE/Geotrek-admin/docs/import-data/parsers.rst

 - the number of lines imported
 - the number of records updated
 - the number of records deleted
-- the number of records unchanged
+- the number of records left unchanged

+If any warnings or errors occur during the import, they are listed at the bottom of the report.
+Each entry specifies the line where the issue occurred and includes the corresponding message.

 .. figure:: ../images/import-data/import-sit1.png
   :alt: Progress bar during feed import